 Introduction to Manx PoliticsDemocracy is at the very heart of the Isle of Man Government.
 Everyone has the same rights and the same opportunity to be heard.

-The Isle of Man has its own political system and parliament, Tynwald.
-This allows the Island to have political autonomy from the UK and control over domestic legislation with the only areas outside of its responsibility being immigration and defence.
+The Isle of Man has its own political system and parliament called Tynwald.
+This allows the Island to have political autonomy from the UK and to maintain control over domestic legislation with the only areas outside of its purview being immigration and defence.

 Democracy is at the very heart of the Isle of Man Government.
 Everyone has the same rights and the same opportunity to be heard.
 We even have a day every year (Tynwald Day) when any Isle of Man resident can directly petition parliament with any issues or grievances they may have.

 General elections are held every 5 years, with the next one taking place in 2021.
 Anyone aged 16 or over can vote in general elections.

 Tynwald holds debates on key Isle of Man issues and passes laws.
 It consists of two branches: the House of Keys and an upper chamber, the Legislative Council.